vesoft-inc/nebula-docs/docs-2.0/nebula-importer/config-with-header.md

     afterPeriod: 15s

   preStop:
-    # Configure some of the actions you performed before disconnecting from the Nebula Graph server.
+    # Configure some of the actions you performed before disconnecting from the NebulaGraph server.
     commands: |

 # Path of the error log file.